Gatherings with music in Zambia: modern beer party

 The initial period of the Sandauni

-Gatherings in Zambia: modern beer party.
+Gatherings with music in Zambia: modern beer party.
 The first Sandauni in Chibale were held around 1970.
-The organisers erected a fence creating a large fenced space.
-To enter this space one had to pay an entrance fee which gave right to a free foretaste.
-The reason for asking a fee was that a battery gramophone played the music.
-The records played were practically all lumba music from Congo.
+The organisers erected a fence, creating a large enclosed space.
+To enter this space, one had to pay an entrance fee, which entitled the payer to a free foretaste.
+The reason for charging a fee was that a battery gramophone provided the music.
+The records played were almost exclusively lumba music from Congo.

 The bidding Sandauni

-Then a new type of gathering came into being: the ‘bidding Sandauni’.
+Then, a new type of gathering emerged: the ‘bidding Sandauni’.
 It was a curious expression of the people’s growing realisation that the money economy dictated their lives.
 There was no foretaste and no entrance fee.
-The music, played on a battery gramophone, was Lumba.
+The music, played on a battery gramophone, was lumba.
 An eloquent speaker (baspika) led the gathering.
-Anything happening had to go via the speaker.
+Everything that happened had to go through the speaker.
 At the start of the Sandauni, he announced a list of prices for the beer, the food, the records, and the dancing.
-Any order for beer or for a certain record had to pass via the speaker.
-He announced it loudly and ordered one of the waitresses (baweteleshi) to bring it to the customer.
+Any order for beer or for a certain record had to be placed through the speaker.
+He announced it loudly and instructed one of the waitresses (baweteleshi) to bring it to the customer.

-One could also buy behaviour.
-For instance that the waitress would bring the cup to the lips of the buyer, so he could drink without touching it.
-Or that a certain person would dance to the record ordered, possibly together with the one ordering.
-One could bid (kubecela) on anything happening.
-For instance the one who was ordered to dance could make a higher bid to pay off the order.
-Or to have the one ordering it dance himself.
-A bid against the further playing of a certain record could be followed by a higher bid.
-Often from the one who had originally ordered the record.
-A bid ended when the person paid off the order or did what was requested.
-If still refusing, he had to leave the fenced area.
+One could also purchase behaviour.
+For instance, one cold pay for the waitress to bring the cup to the buyer’s lips, so he could drink without touching it.
+Or one could arrange for a specific person to dance to a requested record, possibly together with the person who ordered it.
+One could bid (kubecela) on anything that happened.
+For example, the person who was ordered to dance could make a higher bid to pay off the order, or to have the one ordering it dance himself.
+A bid against the further playing of a certain record could be countered by a higher bid, often from the person who had originally ordered it.
+A bid ended when the person paid off the order or complied with the request.
+If they still refused, they had to leave the fenced area.

 The patapata Sandauni

-Next to the Sandauni with gramophone, a Sandauni with live Patapata or Twist music came up in the 1970s.
-The band consisted of three flute players, a drummer, a cisekele player and a guitar and/or banjo player.
-The three flutes (mutolilo, see Film 14) differed in size.
-They played the same lines though embellishing the melody in their own way (kwipaila).
-The music played came from Zimbabwe (then Rhodesia).
-There was no singing to this music, only dancing the Twist by pairs.
+Alongside the Sandauni with a gramophone, a Sandauni with live Patapata or Twist music emerged in the 1970s.
+The band consisted of three flute players, a drummer, a cisekele player, and a guitar and/or banjo player.
+The three flutes (mutolilo, see Film 14) varied in size.
+They played the same lines, embellishing the melody in their own way (kwipaila).
+The music played originated from Zimbabwe (then Rhodesia).
+There was no singing to this music, only pair dancing the Twist.

 The kalindula Sandauni

-Gatherings in Zambia: modern beer party.
-In 1979 a kalindula band from Muchinka, another chiefdom in Serenje district, visited Chibale and played at two beer parties.
-This led to the quick emergence of many local kalindula bands.
-And also to the revival of the Cila and to the kalindula Sandauni.
+Gatherings with music in Zambia: modern beer party.
+In 1979, a kalindula band from Muchinka, another chiefdom in Serenje district, visited Chibale and performed at two beer parties.
+This led to the rapid emergence of many local kalindula bands as well as the revival of the Cila (the kalindula Cila), and the kalindula Sandauni.
 For a big feast, the owner erected a fence and charged an entrance fee.
 There was no foretaste and no gramophone music.
 In cases of smaller feasts, the owners simply held them in the open space of their farm.
-In both cases, a kalindula band performed the music live.
-The band mostly played in sets of three, four songs.
+In both cases, a kalindula band performed the music live, typically playing in sets of three or four songs.

-This form did not really change after the 1980s.
+This format did not significantly change after the 1980s.

-Before Kalindula Sandauni, young people could buy beer, but their role was small.
-At the kalindula Sandauni, the music and dance were theirs and some of them received payment to play it.
-The use of kalindula music at beer parties led to a local commercialisation and professionalisation of adolescents’ music.
-It produced and reproduced the change of balance between the age groups.
+Before the kalindula Sandauni, young people could buy beer, but their role was minor.
+At the kalindula Sandauni, the music and dance were theirs, and some of them received payment for performing it.
+The use of kalindula music at beer parties led to a local commercialisation and professionalisation of adolescent music, producing and reproducing a shift in the balance between age groups.

 See List 1 for the differences observed by the general public between Bwalwa and Sandauni in the 1980s.